Well, a glaring discrepancy here that I mentioned earlier in the program has just been addressed by the Speaker of the House, Denny Hastert.

 I wrote it in October of 2001.

-Uh and it's it's these people obsessed with me.
+And it's these people obsessed with me.

 I'm the one that got all this blaming of Clinton started.

-If it weren't for me, why nobody would have been examining it.
+If it weren't for me, why nobody would have been examining it?

-The problem is Clinton's brought all this on himself by making such a big deal out of that movie and and causing an examination of things that happened.
+The problem is Clinton's brought all this on himself by making such a big deal out of that movie and causing an examination of things that happened.

-Hey, forgot, you know, the Woodward book, I don't think it's part of the Clinton war room, but it's all part of the mix as to its timing, and of course, he's had two other previous volumes of Bush at War, volumes one and two, and they've been pretty sympathetic and pretty supportive of Bush.
+And of course, he's had two other previous volumes of Bush at War, volumes one and two, and they've been pretty sympathetic and pretty supportive of Bush.

-Bob's got a bit get himself back on everybody's good side in Washington because he was losing cocktail party invitations out there as a result of the first two books.
+This one creams Bush, lying to the American people, blah, Bob's got to get himself back on everybody's good side in Washington because he was losing cocktail party invitations out there as a result of the first two books.

 Now, Michael Shire was also on Fox News Sunday with Chris Wallace.

-He uh Shire headed up the CIA's bin Laden unit.
+Shire headed up the CIA's bin Laden unit.

 Mr. Richard Clark, Mr. Sandy Berger, President Clinton are lying about the opportunities they had to kill Osama bin Laden.